 To top a drink with a thin layer of sauce of syrup, you can ask for a drizzle.
 At Starbucks, there’s Caramel Drizzle, Mocha Drizzle, and Strawberry Drizzle.

 Yes!
-You can mix and match and add as much syrup into a drink BUT all those extra pumps of syrup or will cost extra.
+You can mix, match, and add as much syrup into a drink but be aware there may be an extra cost.

 - Easy Starbucks Copycat Recipes